agrant16/C346-Game/docs/organization.md

 * Game Logic
    * Enemy Logic
-   		* Currently being worked on by Alan
+   		* Worked on by Alan and Jeremy.
    * Player Logic
-   		* Currently being worked on by Alan
+   		* Worked on by Alan and Jeremy.
    * Combat Logic
-   		* Currently being worked on by Alan
+   		* Worked on by Alan and Jeremy.
    * Leveling System
    * Level Generation
    		* Overland levels
-			* Currently being worked on by Alan
+			* Worked on by Alan
 		* Cave levels
 			* Currently being worked on by Alan
 * UI